Frequently asked questions

 How do I travel to different places on the server?

 First time you join the server you spawn at the hub.
-This is a place with portals to the different worlds, information, rules etc. Simply just run through the portals to teleport.
+This is a place with portals to the different gamemodes, information, rules etc. Simply run through the portals to teleport.

 You can always, no matter where you are on the server, write commands to teleport: